s-vishnoi/chicago-bikeability-map/README.md

 After generating the new datasets, the workflow commits the changes back to the repository and deploys the fresh map to GitHub Pages.
 You never have to build or run this locally!

 ---

-## Article
-Read more about my motivation for this project here: 📝 [Blog](https://medium.com/@s-vishnoi/riding-upstream-the-windy-city-113a6a8415a9)

 ## Author
 **Samvardhan Vishnoi**